 2021 - Prospect and search for mineralization and/or quartz diorite on parts of the Halcyon Property that remain overlooked by previous exploration.
 Complete geophysical surveys over prospective target areas, and conduct test drilling if any priority targets are identified and drill ready.

-This two-year plan will allow for the generation of priority drill targets while drawing down on the available exploration credits.
-The work expenditure in 2021 would extend the Company's 100% ownership of the Halcyon Project into 2025 and beyond.
+This plan will allow for the generation of priority drill targets.
+The work expenditure in 2021 would extend the Company's 100% ownership of the Halcyon Project through 2025 and beyond.

 Exploration History